 When you're selling your own service, the same rules apply.

-I just put together a new service I offer, which I’m calling Unlock the Get Noticed!
-Theme.
-If you check the landing page out (click here), you’ll see I have some stellar testimonials along the right-hand side and within the body of the page.
-That’s very much on purpose.
+I just put together a new service I offer, which I'm calling My Strategic Business Advisor Services.
+If you check the landing page out, you'll see I have some stellar testimonials along the right-hand side and within the body of the page.
+That's very much on purpose.

 Whenever you offer your own product or service, you need reviews as much as any product on Amazon.
 But how do you get them?